feihong/asyncio-tasks-talk/talk.md

         time.sleep(0.05)
 ```

-^ You have to use a `threading.Event` object to stop a synchronous task function because there is no other viable way.
+^ This function accepts a `threading.Event` object to provide a way to stop the long-running operation.
+Unlike generator functions and coroutine functions, there is no way for a vanilla Python function to "yield" control to the calling function.

 ---
-# Web socket request handler
+# Web socket request handler (1)

 ```python
 @app.register('/websocket/')